linuxdeepin/deepin-manual/manual/dde/en_US/index.md

 4. The system cache will be auto cleared.

 ### System Info
-You can view system version, hardware info or set boot menu.
+You can view system version, hardware info and system license agreement.

 ![0|info](jpg/info.jpg)